What is Kanban?

 Principle 3: Respect the current process, roles & responsibilities

 Kanban recognizes that existing processes, roles, responsibilities, and titles have value and are, generally, worth preserving.
-The Kanban method is designed to promote and encourage incremental, logical changes without triggering fear of change itself.
+The Kanban method is designed to promote and encourage incremental, meaningful changes in a manner that change does not appear to be intimidating.

 Principle 4: Encourage acts of leadership at all levels

-The idea is to foster a continuous improvement mindset to reach optimal performance on a team/department/company level, and this can’t exclusively be a management level activity.
-As David puts it, “A culture of safety, must exist, to take action without fear of retribution providing changes can be defended based on logical explanation using models and data.”
+The idea is to foster a continuous improvement mindset to reach optimal performance on a team/department/company level, and this can’t exclusively be a management activity.
+As per David, “A culture of safety, must exist, to take action without fear of retribution providing changes can be defended based on logical explanation using models and data.”

 Kanban can be used in any knowledge work setting and is particularly applicable in situations in which work arrives in an unpredictable fashion and/or when you want to deploy work as soon as it is ready, rather than waiting for other work items.